Sakhalin Oblast Duma: Structure

 A two-thirds majority vote is needed for a charter or its amendments to be adopted by the Duma.
 While a simple majority vote is needed for resolutions or laws to be passed in the Duma.

 The executive branch of Sakhalin works closely with the oblast's Duma.
-The executive branch is also known as the government of Sakhalin and is headed by the governor, who is the highest ranking person in the oblast.
+The executive branch is also known as the government Sakhalin.
+It is headed by the governor, who is the highest ranking person in the oblast.
 The Governor is not to be confused with the Chairman of the Duma, who is head of the Duma only.